-I’m mailing list is a list of people that are interested in hearing from you.
+A mailing list is a list of people that are interested in hearing from you.
 It is a list of email addresses that people have given you permission to contact them.
 That’s it.
 It’s not complicated.
-I go to many writer’s groups to speak, and I find people stare at me and amazement when I ask them about their mailing list.
+I go to many writers’ groups to speak, and I find people stare at me in amazement when I ask them about their mailing list.

 I asked them, “how do you sell books?”

 They reply with the same old story.
 They go to some little street festival or author event at a local bookstore, and they try to peddle books from their table and think they are doing good if they work themselves to death and sell 5 or 10 books.

 I asked them, do you collect the customer’s email address when you sell a book, and they again stare at me blankly.
 Then I asked this question, and they look like I have just shot them in the foot.
 I asked them, “is it easier to sell book number two to someone who’s already bought book one, or is it easier to sell it to a brand new customer?”

 They immediately agree with me that it would be easier to sell book two to a previous customer, but then they don’t have any way of getting a hold of their previous customers.
 That is why you must have a mailing list.
 So how do you get one?
 First of all, you need to set a goal.

 How big of a list would you like to build?
 Now bigger is not necessarily better.
 If you get 10,000 email addresses, but only 500 people open the emails, then the rest of them you need to drop from your list.
 You don’t want 10,000 emails that no one will open.